Key Features of the Education System

 Higher educational institutions in Iceland offer various study programmes.
 Recognised degrees include Diploma degrees, Bachelors degrees, awarded on completion of basic studies, Masters degrees, on completion of one or more years of postgraduate studies, and doctoral degrees, on completion of extensive research-related post-graduate studies.Formal criteria for higher education and degrees are issued by the Minister of Education and Culture.
 The arrangement of instruction, research, studies and educational assessment is decided within the university.

-The Minister of Education, Science and Culture is responsible for establishing rules on monitoring the quality of instruction and research.
+The Minister of Education and Children is responsible for establishing rules on monitoring the quality of instruction and research.
 Each higher educational institution is responsible for internal assessments, while the Minister is responsible for external assessment.

 Student councils are active within the majority of universities and guard the interests of students both within the university and outside it.
 There are also students' associations within university departments.